My Dream is to be a doctor. My Decision was Ohio State.

 Diversity is what drew me to Ohio State.

-I often check in with students both above and below my class to seek support or lend advice.
-Faculty check in routinely with students to provide assistance with our professional needs, our career aspirations, as well as our emotional needs when we encounter trials and tribulations.
+Throughout my time here, I often checked in with students both above and below my class to seek support or lend advice because this is the culture that is instilled in every medical student.
+Faculty check in routinely with students to help with our professional needs, our career aspirations, as well as our emotional needs when we encounter trials and tribulations.
 Intentional steps like these go a long way in making students like me feel more comfortable and confident as we traverse the rigors of medical school.

 Ohio State does an incredible job of supporting historically excluded and underrepresented populations of students through mentorship and student involvement.
 All minority students at Ohio State can receive a minority student faculty mentor, whom they can meet with as often as they request.
 I proudly serve on our student council as the executive chair for diversity and inclusion.
 Recently we created an alliance for all affinity groups whose titles fall under diversity and inclusion.